bhargavjasrotia/bhargavjasrotia/README.md

 - 👋 Hi, I’m @bhargavjasrotia
 - 👀 I’m interested in artificial intelligence
-- 🌱 I’m currently learning pyhton
+- 🌱 I’m currently learning pyhton and machine learning
 - 💞️ I’m looking to collaborate on ml and dl projects
-- 📫 How to reach me bhargavmla@gmail.com
+- 📫 How to reach me bhargavjasrotia@hotmail.com

 <!---
 bhargavjasrotia/bhargavjasrotia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.